 A WORD ABOUT RISK

 Investing in foreign and/or emerging market securities involves risks relating to interest rates, currency exchange rates, economic, and political conditions.
-The portfolio may invest a substantial amount of its assets in issuers located within a specific region, and is, therefore, more susceptible to adverse developments affecting those regions.
+To the extent the Fund invests in issuers located within specific countries or regions, the Fund may be particularly affected by adverse markets, rates, and events which may occur in those countries and regions.
+When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
+Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.

 Performance Inception Date

 Initial minimum investment amounts for retirement plans are lower.